Gaza hospital bombed as EU leaders spoke

 "I am not aware of any EU funding going to any terrorist organisation and it has to stay like this," she also said, referring to EU aid to Palestinians.

-The Brussels attacker was "probably a lone wolf" Belgian prime minister Alexander de Croo said earlier on Tuesday.
+The Brussels attacker was "probably a lone wolf", Belgian prime minister Alexander De Croo said earlier on Tuesday.

 But events in Gaza "may have played a role" in his motives, since he had "shared a number of expressions of support for the Palestinian people on his social media", said Eric Van Der Sypt from the Belgian federal prosecutor's office.